-- Working with area high schools to develop student and teacher workshops on DNA biotechnologies including PCR, gene sequencing, cloning, and using gene databases.
+- Working with area high schools to develop student workshops on DNA biotechnologies including PCR, gene sequencing, and using gene databases.

 - Serving as co-director for the Indiana Science Olympiad regional tournament hosted by Goshen College every February.

 Cell Biology and Genetics (Biol 120)An introduction to the structure, genetics, and physiology of the cell focusing on mechanisms of cellular communication.
-Lab experiences emphasize bacteria culture, eukaryotic cell culture, microscopy, and Drosophila crossing. spring 2013 syllabus
+Lab experiences emphasize bacteria culture, eukaryotic cell culture, microscopy, DNA isolation, amplification, and sequencing, and Drosophila crossing.

 Molecular Cell Biology